Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 I learned the usage of it some 1 year and half ago in London during a 'Replication Backup and Disaster Recovery' course, but only recently I had the possibility to play with it.

 What pglogical does differently from Streaming Replication is actually the way it replicates.
-Master (in pglogical jargon called 'Subscriber') sends a logical stream of data to Standby ('Subscriber').
+Master (in pglogical jargon called 'Provider') sends a logical stream of data to Standby ('Subscriber').

 Now, let's focus on the word 'logical'.
 English dictionary defines logical as 'reasonable and based on good judgement', which in a way might fit our pglogical.